tolicodes/tolidates/index.markdown

 I'm thrilled to unveil an unconventional but heartfelt initiative:
 > A $100,000 bounty for the soul who bridges me to my future primary partner.

-This project celebrates the transformative power of profound connections and employing financial rewards in a thoughtful, purposeful manner.
+This is a quest for love, rooted in creativity and openness, inviting us to weave our destinies together in a story of growth, adventure, and deep connection.

-A quest for love, rooted in creativity and openness, this initiative extends an invitation to intertwine destinies in a narrative of growth, adventure, and heartfelt connection.
+This initiative highlights the transformative nature of meaningful relationships, using financial incentives in a deliberate and thoughtful way.

 Here's how it unfolds:

-- **Initial Commitment**: A year after the introduction, if we both decide to become primary partners, the introducer receives the first installment.
+- **Initial Commitment**: A year after the introduction, if we both decide to become primary partners, the introducer receives the first installment ($25,000)
 - **Vesting Schedule**: The balance is paid in monthly installments over the next three years, rewarding the introducer for their part in a potentially life-changing connection.

 ## 📞 Contact / Apply